 3/4 cup flour or gluten-free flour

 1 cup oats

 1 and 1/2 teaspoon baking powder (use 2 tsp if using gluten-free flour)

 1 teaspoon cinnamon

 1/2 cup chopped pecans or walnuts

 1 heaping tablespoon coconut oil

 Squash can be roasted in advance.
 Slice in half, remove seeds and bake at 375 degrees skin side down with a little water for 1 hour.
 Preheat oven to 375 degrees.
 Combine wet ingredients with brown sugar.
 Combine remaining dry ingredients.
 Mix together.
-Spoon into greased muffin tins.
+Spoon into lined or greased muffin tins.
 Bake for 20-25 minutes.
 Great with almond butter or regular butter for breakfast.
-Acorn squash is my favourite, but butternut squash, sweet potatoe or pumpkin would all work well.
+Acorn squash is my favourite, but butternut squash, sweet potato or pumpkin would all work well.